 A few days after we arrived home from Ethiopia as a family of four, I was sitting on the couch with one of my daughters when she stuck her hand down my shirt.
 I thought she was being playful at first, but it soon became clear she was reaching for my breast, wanting to nurse.
 I didn’t know what to do.
 My initial reaction was to gently pull her hand away and redirect her; after all, there was no milk there, and my four-year-old daughter is obviously not a baby.
 But I stopped myself, and here’s why…

 Before my husband and I landed in Ethiopia, I made a list of questions I hoped to ask the girls’ birth family (if we had the privilege of meeting any).
 One thing I wanted to know was whether the girls were breastfed.
 Amazingly, on our second trip, we found ourselves sitting across from a birth relative in the home our girls had lived in before being brought to the orphanage.
-We learned they were not breastfed: Their birth mother didn’t produced enough milk, so they were primarily fed on hospital-grade formula.
+We learned they were mostly not breastfed: Their birth mother couldn’t produce enough milk, so they were primarily fed on hospital-grade formula.

 When my daughter was reaching for my breast that first time, it occurred to me that she may have missed this early bonding experience with her birth mom.
 Whether that’s true or not, both my daughters would have seen babies on the breast all around them in Ethiopia.
 In their birth culture, breasts are for children, and they represent the nurturing connection between mother and child.
 Babies are carried on their mothers’ backs until they’re older toddlers, and children are openly breastfed — often up through five and six years old, and even older in rural areas.
 (And, in fact, there’s even communal breastfeeding in rural communities, where female relatives nurse other children.)
 Nursing at your mother’s breast is a big part of what it means to be her child.